blake-regalia/graphy.js/README.md

 <a name="network.@" />

 ### network.[...]
-[Network](#network) is an array, so it supports all native functions.
+[Network](#network) is an array, so it supports all native Array functions.
 Each item in the array is a graphy entity with an empty accessor namespace.

 ---------------------------------------
 <a name="_entity" />